 The Tribunal will consider evidence of your circumstances (e.g. finances or health) and those of the landlord.
 If it makes the order, it may also order that you compensate the landlord for breaking the fixed-term tenancy early.

 Transfer of tenancy

 You can transfer the whole tenancy to another person if the landlord gives written consent.
-The landlord does not have to have good reason to withold consent.
+The landlord may refuse, and does not need to have a good reason to withold consent.

 If you are a co-tenant and want to transfer your tenancy when at least one of the original tenants will remain, the landlord must not ‘unreasonably’ withhold consent.

 Write to the landlord to tell them you want to leave.
 Give as much notice as possible.
 Try to get their consent in writing.